Beckman Scholars

 Emily McFadden

-Beckman Mentor: Dr. Michelle Hamm
+Mentor: Michelle Hamm

 McFadden studied the mutagenic potential of the damaged deoxynucleotide 8-oxo-2’-deoxyguanosine with different DNA polymerases.